kenoii/SightShopHTN2023/README.md

 # SightShopHTN2023
-(camera recognition and AdHawk Mindlink controls for our program, SightShop) by Andy, Derek, Derrick, Owen
+camera recognition and AdHawk Mindlink controls for our project, SightShop

+by Andy, Derek, Derrick, Owen

 # Inspiration